Need a crash course on Bitcoin layers?

 These projects are in testing and will hit mainnet in the near future (fingers crossed).
 If you’re a builder, it’s not too late to get involved with these projects and start building.
 These projects are organized alphabetically.

 Spiderchain is a new design for bringing EVM-compatible sidechains to Bitcoin.
-The paper was first published in March 2023 by Botanix Labs.
+The white paper was first published in March 2023 by Botanix Labs.
 The design uses a Proof of Stake-style system, meaning validators (also called orchestrators) stake funds in order to compete to verify transactions as opposed to depending on miners, merge-mining or other consensus mechanisms common in other Bitcoin sidechain designs.

 This design has attracted the attention of technical Bitcoiners.